90s Children TV Series in the Philippines

 Filipinos' take to Japanese Animation

-Throughout the decade, many more Japanese anime came to the consciousness of young Filipinos.
-The genres presented were really varied which made few years apart seem a whole different generation.
-There were superhero animations which stood the test of time and are still (surprisingly) shown in local TV.
+Throughout the decades, many more Japanese anime shows came to the consciousness of young Filipinos.
+The genres presented were really varied which made a few years apart seem a whole different generation.
+There were superhero animations which stood the test of time and are still (surprisingly) shown on local TV.
 Many viewers even tried to catch an original copy of the printed stories, but as it seems, many young minds will still witness good Asian animation.

 These are just some of the shows that touched and inspired a whole generation.
-I hope that artists will continue to be a source of good memories to the young children.
+I hope that artists will continue to be a source of good memories for young children.
+Which of these were you able to watch and how was the experience of seeing them?